byronmews/impl-gmc-lims/README.md

 # Warning

-* Code built and tested on MS Access 2007/2016.
-Compiled in 2007 for later version compatibity, but YMMV.*
+* Code built and tested on MS Access 2010/2016.
+Compiled using 2010 for version compatibity, but YMMV.*